 Results 1–10 of 23 for "Curriculum"X related to "Growing Up Grateful Gives Teens..."
-Refine Your Search Refine Your Search TopicEducation (21)HIV & AIDS (2)Children (1)Death & dying (1)Learning & memory (1) 3 more... [+] Personality (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Brabeck, Mary (1)Jeffrey, Jill (1)Kain, Craig (1)McCombs, Barbara (1) 5 more... [+] Renner, Michael J. (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 4: A Day of ActivitiesActivities on experimentation, random selection and observation.Curriculum 2.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 5.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 6.Discussion/Essay Questions for An Introduction to the Field of PsychologyCurriculum 7.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 8.Critical Thinking Exercises for An Introduction to PsychologyQuestions on different fields of psychology.Curriculum 9.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 10.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (20)HIV & AIDS (2)Children (1)Death & dying (1)Learning & memory (1) 3 more... [+] Personality (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Kain, Craig (1)Leal, Linda (1)McCombs, Barbara (1)Renner, Michael J. (1) 4 more... [+] Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 4: A Day of ActivitiesActivities on experimentation, random selection and observation.Curriculum 2.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 3.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 4.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 5.An Introduction to the Field of PsychologyA lesson plan on the history of psychology, experimental design and observation.Curriculum 6.Critical Thinking Exercises for An Introduction to PsychologyQuestions on different fields of psychology.Curriculum 7.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 8.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 9.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 10.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Curriculum"X related to "Growing Up Grateful Gives Teens..."